 Using the custom-built Core hearing aids smartphone app for iOS and Android devices, users can personalize their audio settings according to their environmental settings.

-Are you in a Noisy setting or a quite public setting?
-There is a audio setting for that!—You can even fine-tune single hearing aids into a pair with a push button.
+Are you in a Noisy setting or a quiet public setting?
+There is an audio setting for that!—You can even fine-tune single hearing aids into a pair with a push button.

 The company calls the app “an audiologist in your pocket”: it can automatically and adaptively shift between the device’s four audio settings depending on your environment settings.

-The feedback cancellation feature also helps customers to ovoid the dreaded whistle sounds.
-In reviews users often comment that the smarthphone app helps with dexterity issues.
+The feedback cancellation feature also helps customers to avoid the dreaded whistle sounds.
+In reviews users often comment that the smartphone app helps with dexterity issues.

 The CORE hearing aids Bluetooth functionality also dramatically increases the device’s utility and performance.

-Although the CORE does share features such as water-resistance and dual directional microphones, note that it does not have rechargeable battery.
+Although the CORE does share features such as water resistance and dual directional microphones, note that it does not have a rechargeable battery.

-Often times MD Hearing Aid offers 1 year supply of batteries for free when making a qualifying purchase. the VOLT+ is the only rechargeable offering from the company.
+Often times M.DHearing Aid offers a free year’s supply of batteries for free when making a qualifying purchase.
+The VOLT+ is the only rechargeable offering from the company.

 Bottom line: For users who are less budget-conscious, the CORE is the company’s top-of-the-line, feature-packed (yet still affordable) hearing aid model.

 For the best experience, a variety of accessories can be purchased from the website, including: